 Textures like velvet add to the other accessories and fixtures in the room, creating a fine look of luxury.
 So, if you’re looking for a way to play up your tufted sofa, go for velvet upholstery to amplify the look.

 We hope you found these sofa design ideas useful!
 If you want beautiful interiors for your home, then look no further.
-Book an online consultation with Livspace today.
+Connect with a trusted interior designer near you through Livspace today.